Devon is a business consultant who specializes in rental car operations. He has over 10 years of experience in the field.

 In the Fall or Spring

-Summer time is peak season for vehicle rentals.
+Summertime is the peak season for vehicle rentals.
 The demand and price are far above what they are the rest of the year.
 Vehicles like Minivans and Large SUVs are really priced at a premium.
 In the winter, accident claims are at their peak and the insurance-replacement rental is in very high demand.
 It's probably no surprise that renting any type of four-wheel-drive vehicle after the first snow of the season will be almost impossible.
 It will also be very difficult to get any vehicle after any major snowstorm, as there will be a high demand for insurance replacement-vehicles.

 The Fall and Spring really have no major travel holidays and are not peak travel seasons and so they are the very best for renting a vehicle.